AndypSheridan/barbelles/TESTING.md

 ### ***JavaScript***

 I used ESLint[](https://eslint.org/)to test my code for the front-end.
 Unfortunately, it clashed with the development version of my project and the mouse would not work, nor would links function.
-Adding the code: ` The following issues were raised before I uninstalled ES lint, and have been ignored intentionally as they are in relation to code provided in the 'Moments' walkthrough project.
+Adding the code: `/* eslint-disable */` at the top of each page did not resolve this.
+The following issues were raised before I uninstalled ES lint, and have been ignored intentionally as they are in relation to code provided in the 'Moments' walkthrough project.
 I created rules to ignore the following in the eslint.rc file - and no further issues were raised:

 * Do not pass children as props
 * Props spreading is forbidden